wei/github-project-notifier/CONTRIBUTING.md

 - Proposing new features
 - Becoming a maintainer

-## Set Up Development Environment
+## Set Up Environment

 1. Create a Discord server and [Discord Application](https://discord.com/developers/applications) then add a bot.
-1. Install Discord bot onto Discord server by going to `https://discordapp.com/oauth2/authorize?client_id=<CLIENT_ID>&scope=bot`.
+2. Install Discord bot onto Discord server by going to `https://discordapp.com/oauth2/authorize?client_id=<CLIENT_ID>&scope=bot`.
-1. Copy `.env.example` to `.env` and fill in the variables.
+3. Copy `.env.example` to `.env` and fill in the variables.

     - `DISCORD_BOT_TOKEN` - from step 1
     - `GITHUB_TOKEN` - create [here](https://github.com/settings/tokens) with `public_repo` scope
     - `DEBUG_CHANNEL` - always cc messages to this channel

-1. Run `npm install`.
+4. Run `npm install`.

+### Development

-1. Open two terminals, and run:
+5. Open two terminals, and run:

     1. `npm run dev` - _Starts the development server_
     1. `npm run smee` - _Starts the smee server which proxies GitHub webhook events to development server_

-1. Go to a test GitHub repository and create a webhook with the smee url, select `Content type: application/json` and check only the `project_card` event.
+6. Go to a test GitHub repository and create a webhook with the smee url, select `Content type: application/json` and check only the `project_card` event.
-1. Retrieve channel id by sending `!github-project debug` to `GitHub Project Notifier` bot you installed in step 2, update `DEBUG_CHANNEL` in `.env`, and restart `npm run dev`.
+7. Retrieve channel id by sending `!github-project debug` to `GitHub Project Notifier` bot you installed in step 2, update `DEBUG_CHANNEL` in `.env`, and restart `npm run dev`.

+### Production

+5. `npm start` - _Starts the production server.
+Alternatively, you can use `pm2`_
+6. Set up a proxy to 5. with domain and SSL.
+7. Create a [GitHub App](https://github.com/settings/apps) with `Project card` webhook, and configure 6. as the webhook url.

 ## We Use [GitHub Flow](https://guides.GitHub.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests
 Pull requests are the best way to propose changes to the codebase (we use [GitHub Flow](https://guides.GitHub.com/introduction/flow/index.html)).
 We actively welcome your pull requests: